DSS is working with Archives NZ to address care recordkeeping issues identified by the Royal Commission of Inquiry into Abuse in Care.

 Providers have told us that they want guidance as soon as possible and that it should:

-DSS is working with NZDSN to establish a Provider Reference Group.
+DSS has worked with NZDSN to establish a Provider Reference Group.
 This will provide support in building and testing the guidance, and ensure it is fit for purpose.

-The Group will meet for two online workshops in March and one in April 2026.
-Each workshop will take one hour and be facilitated by the DSS Quality Improvement team.
+The Group will meet for online workshops in March and April 2026, facilitated by the DSS Quality Improvement team.

-Provider representatives on the Group will be responsible for providing direction and feedback to help make the guidance as effective as possible.
+Provider representatives on the Group will provide direction and feedback to help make the guidance as effective as possible.

 Immediate record keeping support